Symplectic topology and ideal-valued measures: Relative symplectic cohomology of pairs

-Fix a closed symplectic manifold $(M,\omega)$.
-Here we formulate the axioms for relative symplectic cohomology of pairs of compact subsets of $M$.
-It is an extension of Varolgunes's relative symplectic cohomology.
+Here we formulate the axioms for a relative symplectic cohomology of pairs of compact subsets of $M$.
+It is an extension of Varolg\"une\c s's relative symplectic cohomology.
 The axioms are reminiscent of those of Eilenberg--Steenrod for cohomology, see the paper \cite{cieliebak2018symplectic} by Cieliebak and Oancea.
 This is not the most extensive list, but it is reasonably complete, and it contains all the properties we need to prove our results.
 Section \ref{s:proof_main_thm} contains the proof of our Main Theorem \ref{thm:QH_IVQM_is_IVQM} based on the axioms.